mkimartinez/python_prepare_for_interview_questions/README.md

 print(list[10:])
 ```
 The code will output []; an empty list, and no IndexError will be generated.
 As expected, try to get the members of a list with an index that exceeds the number of members.
 For example, trying to get members of list [10] and later will cause IndexError: "list index out of range".
 However, when trying to get a slice of the list, the index will not exceed the number of members at the beginning of the indexError, but only returns an empty list.
 This becomes a particularly disgusting and intractable disease, because no errors are generated during operation, making it difficult to debug.
-### 11.Write a list generator 写一个列表生成式，产生一个公差为11的等差数列
-Write a list generator to produce an arithmetic sequence with a tolerance of 11
+### 11.Write a list generator， to generate an arithmetic sequence whose common difference is 11
 ```python
 print([x*11 for x in range(10)])
 ```